Lost (Maroon 5 song)

 "Lost" is a song by American band Maroon 5.
-It was released on June 11, 2021, through 222, Interscope, and Polydor Records as the fourth single from their seventh studio album, Jordi, along with the album.
+It was released on June 11, 2021, through 222, Interscope, and Polydor Records as the fourth and final single from their seventh studio album, Jordi, along with the album.
 The band's lead singer, Adam Levine, wrote the song alongside the song's producers, the Monsters & Strangerz' group members, Eskeerdo, Jordan K. Johnson, and Stefan Johnson, alongside Jon Bellion, Michael Pollack, and Jacob Kasher Hindlin.

 Background

 On the deluxe edition of the album's track-by-track descriptions on Apple Music, Maroon 5's lead singer, Adam Levine, provided insight on the creation of "Lost":"Lost" is actually one of my favorites we've ever done.
 I think it just captures everything the band stands for, all in one song.
 Whether you liked us back then, whether you like us now, whether you'll like us later, I think this is kind of a classic sound that we've always had.
 And the song, the lyrics actually were a great process and I worked a lot.
 They took a while, and that's, to me, the most important contribution I think that I made to any record.
 Just sitting with them and really trying to make sure everybody understood what I was saying and not trying to shroud it too much in any metaphor.

 "Lost" is a tropical house-pop song.
 It is a "spare, open-hearted ode to finding love in a lonely world".
 On May 5, 2021, when the band announced the Target edition of the album, the title of the song was revealed when fans could pre-order it.